LookItVal/OutpostProjectManager/README.md

 [Explain how to use your project.
 Provide examples and code snippets if necessary.]

 ## Changelog
+#### [1.2.2]
+  - Cleaned up log statements
+  - Managed Git Repo
+  - Added Auto-filling for Client Names in the Outpost Project Database
+  - Added Animation to Projects and Proposals Buttons
+  - Cleaned Up Client Folder Structure
+  - Added Cursor Pointing to buttons in the HTML stylesheet

 #### [1.2.1]
   - Stopped text from flashing on project generation
   - Disabled Load Button when loading new content